Glocalized ELT: Integrating localized English lessons with game-based learning

 Royani, M. (2013).
 The use of local culture texts for enthusiastic English reading teaching.
 The International Journal of Social Sciences, 7(1), 130-135.

 Šćepanović, S., Žarić, N., & Matijević, T. (2015).
 Gamification in higher education learning: State of the art, challenges, and opportunities.
-In Proceedings of the Sixth International Conference on e-Learning (eLearning-2015) Belgrade, Serbia.
+In Proceedings of the Sixth International Conference on E-learning (eLearning-2015) Belgrade, Serbia.

 Shaffer, D. W., Halverson, R., Squire, K. R., & Gee, J. P. (2005).
-Video games and the future of learning (WCER Working Paper No. 2005-4).
-Madison: University of Wisconsin–Madison, Wisconsin Center for Education Research (NJ1).
+Video games and the future of learning.
+(WCER Working Paper no. 2005-4).
+Phi Delta Kappan.
+University of Wisconsin, Wisconsin Center for Education Research, 87(2), 105–111. https://doi.org/10.1177/003172170508700205

-Syafii, M. L., Kusnawan, W., & Syukroni, A. (2021).
+Syafii, M. L., Kusnawan, W., & Syukroni, A. (2020).
 Enhancing listening skills using games.
-International Journal on Studies in Education (IJonSE), 2(2), 78-107. https://doi.org/10.46328/ijonse.21
+International Journal on Studies in Education, 2(2), 78–107. https://doi.org/10.46328/ijonse.21

 Tavares, N. (2022).
 The use and impact of game-based learning on the learning experience and knowledge retention of nursing undergraduate students: A systematic literature review.
-Nurse Education Today, 117. https://doi.org/10.1016/j.nedt.2022.105484
+Nurse Education Today, 117, Article 105484. https://doi.org/10.1016/j.nedt.2022.105484

 Weber, E. (2007).
-Globalization, “Glocal” development, and teachers’ work: A research agenda.
-Review of Educational Research, 77(3), 279–309.
+Globalization, “glocal” development, and teachers’ work: A research agenda.
+Review of Educational Research, 77(3), 279–309. https://doi.org/10.3102/003465430303946